 Along with antibiotics it is treated with aerobic and non-aerobic exercises, such as stretching, leg raises and sit ups, which help alleviate prostatitis pain and relieve symptoms.

-Prostate Cancer Help:
+Exercise and Prostate Cancer

 A recent study found that men affected with prostate cancer who lead active life, have better survival rates than those who don’t.